 On March 29, 2019, SPLP filed a supplemental affidavit with the PUC in accordance with the established procedure to request the PUC lift the stay of construction of ME2 for one of the remaining work locations in the Township - Shoen Road.
 That same day, Senator Dinniman filed a letter objecting to SPLP's request, arguing the Commonwealth Court's order staying all proceedings barred the PUC from issuing an approval to lift the stay of construction of ME2 at Shoen Road.
 SPLP filed a reply to Senator Dinniman's letter on April 4, 2019 explaining that the Commonwealth Court's order did not prevent the PUC from lifting the stay of construction of ME2 at Shoen Road.
 On April 25, 2019, the PUC issued an Opinion and Order that it lacked jurisdiction to lift the stay of construction of ME2 at Shoen Road in light of the Commonwealth Court's order staying proceedings in the PUC.
-That same day, SPLP filed an Application for Expedited Clarification to the Commonwealth Court, which seeks to clarify that the Commonwealth Court's stay of proceedings does not prevent the PUC from issuing an approval to lift the stay of construction of ME2 at Shoen Road, or any of the other remaining work locations in the Township.
-Senator Dinniman's response to SPLP's application was filed on May 8, 2019, and oral argument is set for May 15, 2019.
+That same day, SPLP filed an Application for Expedited Clarification to the Commonwealth Court, which sought to clarify that the Commonwealth Court's stay of proceedings does not prevent the PUC from issuing an approval to lift the stay of construction of ME2 at Shoen Road, or any of the other remaining work locations in the Township.
+Senator Dinniman's response to SPLP's application was filed on May 8, 2019, and oral argument was held on May 15, 2019.
+On May 20, 2019, the Commonwealth Court upheld the PUC Opinion that the PUC approval of work at Shoen Road remains stayed until the Commonwealth Court rules on the standing of Senator Dinniman.

-No amounts have been recorded in our March 31, 2019 or December 31, 2018 consolidated balance sheets for contingencies and current litigation, other than amounts disclosed herein.
+No amounts have been recorded in our June 30, 2019 or December 31, 2018 consolidated balance sheets for contingencies and current litigation, other than amounts disclosed herein.